Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography

 \textbf{U-Net CNN.} U-Net CNNs are used to facilitate more nuanced feature mapping through image segmentation.
 This is useful in image steganography applications because a cover image can be broken up into distinct segments based on a certain property (for example, \cite{reversible} uses a heatmap to score suitable embedding areas).

 A U-Net CNN technique for reversible steganography was developed by Ni et al. \cite{reversible}.
-This technique is capable of directly encoding the secret image into the cover image by concatenating the secret image into a six channel tensor.
+This technique is capable of directly encoding the secret image into the cover image by concatenating the secret image into a six-channel tensor.
 Its decoder is formed from six convolution layers, each of which is followed by a batch normalisation and a ReLu activation layer.
-The embedding technique is not easily effected by excessively high or low frequency areas.
+The embedding technique is not easily affected by excessively high or low frequency areas.
 It is also able to produce a high-quality image with a capacity that is in general better than other cover-selection and cover-synthesis based steganography techniques.
-Even with its high capacity capabilities, like other steganographic technqiues that do not focus on robustness, too high of an embedding rate will increase the distortion rate more dramatically compared to robustness based steganography.
-StegaStamp \cite{stegastamp} has a different implementation to most of the papers surveyed so far.
-It was designed to embed hyperlinks into images that can then be scanned either on a screen or physically.
-The encoder of this uses the same idea as Ni et al. in \cite{reversible}, with its U-Net structure.
-The technique uses four channels with a 400 x 400 pixel input, utilising a dense CNN structure for the decoder.
-The method is able to produce good quality images for messages up to 100 bits with a 95\% accuracy rate for recovery.
-Experiments showed that embedding was robust against different printing machines, screens, and cameras used to display the encoded image.
-Although robust, distortions can still be perceptible in large low frequency regions of the image.
+Even with its high capacity capabilities, like other steganographic techniques that do not focus on robustness, too high of an embedding rate will increase the distortion rate more dramatically compared to robustness based steganography.